01-edu/public/subjects/ascii-art/output/README.md

 ### Objectives

 - You must follow the same [instructions](../README.md) as in the first subject **while** writing the result into a file.
-Yep, you will read from one file and write to another.
+Yes, you will read from one file and write to another.

 The file must be named by using the flag `--output=<fileName.txt>`, in which `--output` is the flag and `<fileName.txt>` is the file name which will contain the output.